-For this challenge, you'll need to play Got It!
 Can you explain the strategy for winning this game with any target?

 Delight your friends with this cunning trick!
-Can you explain how
+Can you explain how it works?

 Can you work out how to win this game of Nim?
 Does it matter if you go first or second?

 If you can copy a network without lifting your pen off the paper and without drawing any line twice, then it is traversable.
 Decide which of these diagrams are traversable.

-Triangle numbers can be represented by a triangular array of squares.
+Triangular numbers can be represented by a triangular array of squares.
 What do you notice about the sum of identical triangle numbers?

-What would be the smallest number of moves needed to move a Knight from a chess set from one corner to the opposite corner of a 99 by
+What would be the smallest number of moves needed to move a Knight from a chess set from one corner to the opposite corner of a 99 by 99 square board?

 How could Penny, Tom and Matthew work out how many chocolates there are in different sized boxes?

 Use the animation to help you work out how many lines are needed to draw mystic roses of different sizes.